-Bridget Fertal is a current NSC intern and a junior English and creative writing major with a marketing minor at Saint Vincent College.
+Bridget Fertal is a past NSC intern and a junior English and creative writing major with a marketing minor at Saint Vincent College.
 In addition to her interests in photography and journalism, she is an emerging poet and a blackbelt in karate.
 After college, she aspires to become an editor for a publishing house or news publication while continuing to pursue photography and poetry on the side.

 Nick Eustis is a current NSC intern and a recent graduate of the University of Pittsburgh, where he majored in English Writing and Music.
 While he is interested in all things Pittsburgh, he particularly enjoys covering Pittsburgh’s museums, local art, and city politics.
 In his spare time, Nick enjoys playing the piano and obsessively following the queens from RuPaul’s Drag Race on Instagram.

-Anthony Amato: Photojournalist Intern, summer 2016, from Penn State University.
+Anthony Amato, Photojournalist Intern of Summer 2016, from Penn State University.